 Most people have a preferred payment method.
 This may be the PayPal account that’s saved on the shopper’s computer or the credit card that’s physically close to hand.

 Shoppers may abandon your checkout page if you don’t support their favorite payment method.
 While it’s impossible to offer every single method, you should aim to offer the most comment payment options.

 For more details, see our list of the best WooCommerce payment gateways for WordPress.

 We hope this article helped you customize the WooCommerce checkout page easily.
-You may also want to see our expert picks of the best WooCommerce hosting, and our list of the best WooCommerce plugins for your store.
+You may also want to see our guide on how to create a WooCommerce popup to increase sales and our expert pick of the best WooCommerce plugins for your store.